victorteokw/inherited-component/README.md

 })
 ```

-### Define a primitive inherited component with attributes from custom props
+### Define a intrinsic inherited component with attributes from custom props

 ```ts
 import { inherited } from 'inherited-component'